celiason/museum-visitor-model/README.md

 2. Engagement - the number of user tweets, retweets, and likes
 3. Sentiment - the average sentiment value of user tweets

 To calculate sentiment, I used the `TextBlob` in python to predict sentiment from the content of user tweets between 2015-2019.
-Below is a wordcloud (generated with `wordcloud` module).
+Below is a wordcloud (generated with the `wordcloud` module in python).

 ![](figs/wordcloud.png)

 I averaged twitter sentiments by day and then plotted over time.
 You can see these data plotted below.
-There is a really big spike at the beginning of 2018 that corresponds to some negative press the Bristol Museum had from a Banksy piece being displayed.
+There is a really big spike at the beginning of 2018 that corresponds to some negative press the Bristol Museum had over an apparent dispute of the display of a Banksy piece.

 ![Twitter sentiment](figs/timeline_sentiment_bristol.png)

-## Solutions to tricky problems

-Caveats

-Closed dates - when visitors = 0 assume closed

-Weather data had some NAs that I got around by using data imputation methods implemented in the `sklearn` module.
+## Challenges with the data

 Filtered out website links and common words not useful in calculating sentiment.
-Had to add "death" and "dead" to account for Death exhibit.

-I calculated three social media metrics: engagements (likes + tweets + retweets), promotion (number of tweets put out by the Bristol Muuseum account), and sentiment (average sentiment value using a tokenized approach to tweet content)
+In many cases, tweets with negative sentiment had the word "death" in them.
+Most of these tweets were actually positive and related to the Death exhibit in 2015.
+To fix this, I added "death" to the list of stop words prior to sentiment analysis with `TextBlob`.

+Some of the days hade missing weather data.
+I got around this challenge by using data imputation methods implemented in the `sklearn` module (see Jupyter notebook for details).

+Several drops in visitor rates were due to the musem being closed.
+This allowed me to create a categorical variable (closed or open) by determining whether visitor numbers were zero for a given day.

+One potential problem with predicting future visitor numbers with my model is that the model might only be relevant for a given year (or set of years).
+To rule this out, I fit a random forest regression model with year as a predictor and found that this variable was insignificant (all importance values < 0.03) in explaining variation in visitor numbers among years.
+This increased my confidence that the model is relevant for current (and future) visitor numbers at the Bristol Museum.

 ## Modeling visitor rates